airbytehq/airbyte/docs/integrations/destinations/google-sheets.md

 At max, you can have 18,278 columns in Google Sheets in a worksheet.

+- **Maximum of 50,000 Characters in a Cell**

+The maximum number of characters in a single cell is 50,000.

 - **Up to 200 Worksheets in a Spreadsheet**

 You cannot create more than 200 worksheets within single spreadsheet.